jro31/jethro-codes/_articles/projects/blocks-falling.md

 },
 ```

 So what we've done here in the `useMoveBlockDown` hook, is firstly check if the block _can_ move down.
 If it can, we update our game board to show the block as moved.
-If it can't we then settle the block, clear any completed rows, and add the next block.
+If it can't we then 'settle' the block, clear any completed rows, and add the next block.

 Next we have to be able to move our block left and right 😲